The University of Western Australia: Living Lab 3 ‘Urban Biodiversity in Design’

 Last updated:

-This case study relates to Action 32 in the Kep Katitjin – Gabi Kaadadjan Waterwise action plan 3.
+This case study relates to Action 32 in the Kep Katitjin – Gabi Kaadadjan Waterwise action plan 3 delivered by the Department of Water and Environmental Regulation and Water Corporation.

 An experimental, low maintenance garden that is a hands-on landscape design project is putting research into practice.
 The main goal of the Living Lab Garden 3 ‘Urban Biodiversity in Design’ is to understand nature and natural processes that occur in an urban environment and to demonstrate how ecological design can strengthen urban biodiversity.
 The project also recognises that alternative and more sustainable and waterwise solutions may be appropriate ways of maintaining urban green spaces in a drying climate.